 A meteorology degree from Plymouth State prepares students for a wide variety of career options in each profession.
 Plymouth State University focuses on several concentrations within the program:

 - Meteorology: Meteorology touches upon virtually all aspects of human activity.
 Consequently, a variety of career opportunities are available for graduates.
 Meteorologists are employed in all the economic sectors—private, government and military.

 For more information, visit Career Services.

 - Flight Director

 - Technical Writer

 - Broadcast Meteorologist

 See the U.S. Department of Labor Outlook for a complete list.

-Useful Skills for Jobs in the Health and Human Performance Field
+Useful Skills for Jobs in the Atmospheric Science Fields

-- Ability to record, organize, and store information
+- Ability to organize and memorize detailed information